nkelo/aie-assessment/README.md

 # Getting Started with Simple App

-This project was built by React and NodeJS.
+This project was built by Simukelo Ntshaba.

 ## Frontend Run